This information relates to the voting systems used for state and local government elections in Queensland.

 A ballot paper may be deemed informal for a number of reasons including:

 - ticks or crosses have been used when numbering in order of preference is required,

-- the required number of boxes have not been marked, or
+- the required number of boxes haven't been marked, or

 - it has writing on it which identifies the elector.